PomonaCS051/PomonaCS051.github.io/student_guide.md

 6. Click the `Terminal` icon
    !["terminal"](/images/terminal.png) in the top menu bar.
 7. Type `cd` plus a space and paste the path you copied from step 5.
-It should look something like this: `$ cd /Users/cecilsagehen/git/fa2105`
+It should look something like this: `cd /Users/cecilsagehen/git/fa2105`
    Hit return.
    Then copy and paste the following: `python configure_git.py`
    Hit return.